scalamill2/blog/_posts/2018-09-18-the-shiney-new-microservices-framework-lagom.markdown

 }
 {% endhighlight %}

 We are using cassnadra for persisting events and below is the configuration for keyspace.
+Repo is hosted [here](https://github.com/scalamill/lagom-signup-microservice).
+Your comment are mosr welcome.

 {% highlight bash %}